What is Aquatera's Infrastructure Charge?

 Water demand is based on the proportionate flow available for various water service sizes.
 The wastewater demand is directly proportional to the water demand.

-The infrastructure charge for a new single-family residential dwelling (3/4" or 19.05mm) is $10,423, which provides potable water, as well as wastewater service.
+The infrastructure charge for a new single-family residential dwelling (5/8” or 16mm Meter) is $9,400, which provides potable water, as well as wastewater service.
 This does not include a water meter fee.

 Infrastructure within a subdivision is paid by the developer and contributed to Aquatera.
 They recover their costs through lot prices to the home builder.
 The home builder covers the costs to connect to the water and sewer systems in the yard and pass those costs on to the home owner.
 The Infrastructure Charge is payable when applying for the installation of a water meter, as late in the development process as possible, to minimize carrying costs.

 We recommend consulting with Aquatera in advance of your development to ensure you are installing the appropriate diameter water service, and to ensure you are not oversizing your service and increasing the related infrastructure charge.

 Please view our Infrastructure Charge Policy (PDF) for more information on specific water and wastewater rates.